DD2480-Group-27/geometry-api-java-coverage/report.md

 ### Edgar - function: overlaps_

-The code that highly increases the complexity here is the char by char comparison that can be replaced with null-safe String comparison but also with a simple call to `String::startsWith()` since the `overlaps_()` method is private and only called from a context that ensures non null String input.
+The code that highly increases the complexity here is the char by char comparison that can be replaced with null-safe String comparison but also with a simple call to `String::startsWith()` since the `overlaps_()` method is private and only called from a context that ensures non-null String input.

 ### Yoyo - function: testPointsOnPolyline2D_

-As mentioned in Complexity part, the code is having high CNN because it didn’t handle the `rgeom` case well and it puts everything inside the single function.
+As mentioned in Complexity part, the code is having high CNN because it didn’t handle the `rgeom` case well, and it puts everything inside the single function.

 Plan

-1. Handle the case for empty test points (this is important becuase later when we do the branch for `accel==null` , direct  testing of segment interesection can be performed without having the if statement for `if pointsLeft !=0`
+1. Handle the case for empty test points (this is important because later when we do the branch for `accel==null` , direct  testing of segment intersection can be performed without having the if statement for `if pointsLeft !=0`
-2. Combine the steps into 2 cases: one for `accel != null` , one for `accel == null` (we know that when accel == null, rgeom==null, then pointsLeft will always be == count because we don’t go into the `if rgeom !=null` case.
+2. Combine the steps into 2 cases: one for `accel != null` , one for `accel == null` (we know that when accel == null, rgeom==null, then pointsLeft will always be == count because we don’t go into the `if rgeom !=null` case).
 3. Split the segment intersection processing into a new smaller function named `processSegmentIntersections` so that in the main method, it can be called for both `accel== null` and `not null` cases, reducing a branch.

 Results (for method`testPointsOnPolyline2D_`)